Risk and Reward of AI Agents

 Before organizations can secure their AI agents, they need to know what agents they have.
 For many, that basic inventory does not exist.

 The democratization of agent creation tools has made it easy for employees outside of IT and security to build and deploy agents with broad organizational access.
 Low-code and no-code platforms such as Microsoft Copilot Studio, Salesforce Agentforce, and similar offerings allow business users to provision agents that can read SharePoint libraries, access CRM data, query databases, and send communications — often without a formal security review, a risk assessment, or a clearly assigned owner.
-This is the shadow AI problem, and in important ways it is more dangerous than shadow IT ever was.
+The numbers are stark: 81% of employees use unapproved AI tools; 79% of IT leaders report having encountered unauthorized AI deployments in their organizations; the average organization with 1,000 employees runs 269 shadow AI tools.
+By end of 2026, Gartner projects that 40% of enterprise applications will feature task-specific agents, up from under 5% in 2025.
+The attack surface is expanding faster than governance can respond.

 Shadow IT typically involved unmanaged applications or services operating at the edges of the environment.
 Shadow agents operate inside it.
 They authenticate, receive OAuth consents, inherit permissions, and act on data across core systems.
 Because they reason and take action rather than simply store or process data, their potential impact is broader and harder to predict.
 An agent created to “help” a team automate work can quietly accumulate access and become an operational actor long before anyone realizes it exists.

-Evidence of this pattern is already widespread.
-Gartner has reported that the majority of organizations have signs of unauthorized AI tool usage, and predicts that by 2030 more than 40% of enterprises will experience security or compliance incidents directly tied to shadow AI.
 Microsoft’s own telemetry from late 2025 showed shadow agents were prevalent enough across enterprise environments to justify built-in detection and quarantine capabilities in Microsoft Entra Agent ID and the Agent 365 control plane.
-Okta similarly introduced identity security posture management capabilities in early 2026 to discover agents created in unsanctioned platforms by identifying OAuth grants and flagging agents that have quietly obtained access to sensitive systems and data.
+Okta introduced identity security posture management capabilities in early 2026 specifically to identify OAuth grants from unsanctioned platforms and flag agents that have quietly obtained access to sensitive systems.
+Gartner predicts that by 2030, more than 40% of enterprises will experience a security or compliance incident directly tied to shadow AI.

 The shadow agent problem compounds the risks that already exist with sanctioned agents.
 Privilege creep accelerates, ownership becomes ambiguous, and observability gaps widen.
 Organizations cannot monitor, audit, or govern agents they do not know about.
 Discovery has to come before governance — and today, most organizations are behind on both.